reduxframework/redux-framework/README.md

 = 3.1.8.22 =
 * Fixed:      Typography custom preview text/size not outputting.
+* Fixed:      No font selected in typography would default to 'inherit'.

 = 3.1.8.21 =
 * Fixed:      Sortable field, when used a checkboxes, were all checked by default, even when set not to be.